seqan/seqan/manual/source/Tutorial/DataStructures/Alignment/ScoringSchemes.rst

 Affine Gap Model
 ^^^^^^^^^^^^^^^^

-It has been proven that the first amino acid or nucleotide inserted/deleted (identified as gap open) found during the alignment operations is more significant, from a biological point of view, than the subsequent ones (called gap extension), making the so called Affine Gap model a viable solution for the alignment of biomolecules.
+It has been proven that the first amino acid or nucleotide inserted/deleted (identified as gap open) found during the alignment operations is more significant, from a biological point of view, than the subsequent ones (called gap extension), making the so called Affine Gap model a viable solution for the alignment of biomolecules :cite:`cartwright2006logarithmic`.
 Affine gap model that attribute different costs to the gap open (d) and the gap extension (e) events, is able to assign an higher penalty to the gap presence with respect to its relative length (g).

 .. image:: affine.png